toastedlaranjas/toastedlaranjas/README.md

   A quick **“Don't try to be my friend if...”**:
 If you're heavly antishipper. i.e: will harass me because of a homestuck or whatever ship.

 If you're heavly proshipper. i.e: shota/loli stuff; any kinda newgen proship who acts like "hehe proship in bio shotalolicon rape rape uwu"; or make it your personality.

 If you don't like "complex" identities. i.e: against lesboys (I'm a queer boydyke, c'mon.) or any other stuff of being queer.

-Use butch and/or femme as a aesthetic thing and not like a real identity, or if you use "futch" as a aesthetic rather than as a genuine intersection of both subcultures (butchfemme).
+If you use butch and/or femme as a aesthetic thing and not like a real identity, or if you use "futch" as a aesthetic rather than as a genuine intersection of both subcultures (butchfemme).

 Or if you're just annoying.
 I'll hide or block if you're a troll.
 I don't usually feed the trolls, I'm the troll.